Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Merge behavior of Target parameters

-`TargetParameters`, such as `mboxParameters`, `profileParameters`, `orderParameters` and `productParameters`, can be passed in the Target APIs and can also be passed in when you create `TargetPrefetch` or `TargetRequest` objects.
+`TargetParameters`, such as `mboxParameters`, `profileParameters`, `orderParameters`, and `productParameters`, can be passed in the Target APIs and can also be passed in when you create `TargetPrefetch` or `TargetRequest` objects.
 The `TargetParameters` that are passed in the public APIs are global parameters and are merged with the corresponding parameters in the individual `TargetRequest` or `TargetPrefetch` objects.

 When merging, the new keys in the mbox parameters or the profile parameters are appended to the final dictionary, and the keys with the same name are overwritten in each `TargetRequest` or `TargetPrefetch` object by the keys from the global parameters.
 For `TargetOrder` or `TargetProduct` objects, the object that is passed to the global parameters replaces the corresponding object in the `TargetRequest` or `TargetPrefetch` objects."

 ## Target Sessions

 The Target extension (version 2.1.4 for iOS) and (version 1.1.3 for Android) now supports persistent sessions.
 When a Target request is received, if a session ID does not exist, a new ID is generated and is sent in the request.
-This ID, with the Edge Host that is returned from the Target, is kept in persistent storage for the configured `target.sessionTimeout`.
+This ID, with the Edge Host that is returned from the Target, is kept in persistent storage for the configured `target.sessionTimeout` period.
 If the timeout value is not configured, the default value is 30 minutes.
 If no Target request is received during the configured `target.sessionTimeout` or if the [resetExperience](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#reset-user-experience) API is called, these variables are reset and removed from persistent storage .

 ## Visual preview

 The visual preview mode allows you to easily perform end-to-end QA activities by enrolling and previewing these activities on your device.
 This mode does not require a specialized testing set up.
 To get started, set up a URL scheme and generate the preview links.
-For more information on setting up Target visual preview, see [Target mobile preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).
-For more information on setting URL schemes for iOS, see [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app).
-For more information on setting URL schemes for Android, see [Create Deep Links to App Content](https://developer.android.com/training/app-links/deep-linking).
+For more information about setting up Target visual preview, see [Target mobile preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).
+For more information about setting URL schemes for iOS, see [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app).
+For more information about setting URL schemes for Android, see [Create Deep Links to App Content](https://developer.android.com/training/app-links/deep-linking).

-You can also set an application deep link that can be triggered when selections are made in the preview mode by using the [setPreviewRestartDeeplink](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#set-preview-restart-deep-link).
+You can also set an application deep link that can be triggered when selections are made in the preview mode by using the [setPreviewRestartDeeplink](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#set-preview-restart-deep-link) API.

-To enter the preview visual mode, use the `collectLaunchInfo` API to enable the mode, and click the red floating button that appears on the app screen.
-This button can be pressed to enter the visual preview mode.
+To enter the preview visual mode, use the `collectLaunchInfo` API to enable the mode and click the red floating button that appears on the app screen.

 {% tabs %}
 {% tab title="Android" %}